112 Ukraine: History of the channel

 112 Ukraine was launched within 4 months of its conception, starting from concept development, equipment supply and office space design up to programming and business optimization solutions.
 On 26 November 2013, the presentation of 112 Ukraine took place, and on 28 November 2013, the new TV channel appeared on Ukrainian screens.

 In August 2014, the channel opened a correspondence bureau in Brussels.
 It later organized live linkups with Crimea, Moscow, Vilnius and Lviv.

 During the first informal July 2014 meeting with 112 Ukraine representatives, Head and Deputies of the National Television and Radio Broadcasting Council claimed that "112 Ukraine" owner Andrey Podschypkov is a nominal owner, despite documentary proofs.
 National Council representatives stated that the real owner is one of the former Ministers of the Viktor Yanukovych cabinet, and refused to renew the programming concept of five regional stations owned by 112 Ukraine.
 In 2015, 112 Ukraine received a notice from the National Council for remarks by Russian journalist Maksim Shevchenko, who was interviewed in the studio via Skype during a "Shuster LIVE" talk-show.
 The president of the European Federation of Journalists stated in February 2015 that the threat of closure targeting 112 Ukraine seemed clearly disproportionate.

 In December 2018, member of parliament for Opposition Bloc Taras Kozak, who was later reelected for Opposition Platform — For Life in 2019, acquired the channel and all six TV channels in the "112 Ukraine" group.

 On 13 July 2019, an unidentified assailant fired a grenade at the 112 Ukraine offices in Kyiv, causing damage to the building.

 In late May 2020, 112 Ukraine received a fine of ₴100,000 for broadcasting Petro Symonenko's claim that the war in Donbas was a "civil war" initiated by "Ukrainian nationalists and neo-fascists supported by the United States".
 Symonenko is the First Secretary of the Communist Party of Ukraine (KPU), a party that was banned in 2015.

+On 30 January 2026, the National Security and Defense Council announced the imposition of sanctions on the 112 Ukraine indefinitely.

+Acquisition attempts

+In 2016, a Ukrainian member of the parliament, Oleksandr Onyshchenko, claimed that Ukrainian President Petro Poroshenko asked him to buy the 112 Ukraine channel.
+Later that year, it was published that Ukrainian firm Investment Capital Ukraine (ICU), and its founder Makar Paseniuk, were in charge of orchestrating the deal.

+According to media reports, ICU utilized an offshore entity named Maresko Holdings Limited in the British Virgin Islands, in an attempt to purchase the channel's shares.
+The deal was later canceled due to failed negotiations, and Maresko Holdings was renamed to ICU International Ltd.